janpipek/g4.vzdusne.cz/2016/01/29/composite_geometry.md

 or deal with the possibility of a component becoming *sub-component* of another volume (this is also possible but I do not want to complicated this text too much).
-Nor do I add the above mentioned *rotation* which can be handled in a way similar to position (there is a couple of caveats though).
+Nor do I add the above mentioned *rotation* which can be handled in a way similar to position (there are a couple of caveats though).

 ## The CompositeDetectorConstruction class